ChickenPox-Mucura/scripts/README.md

 # scripts

-Scripts i'm doing as a beginner.
+Shell scripting i'm doing as a beginner.